 You can find out more making your home more energy efficient on our energy efficiency page.

 So, about those energy saving gadgets…

 Chimney Sheep is one of those things that does exactly what you’d expect it to – it’s a woollen draught excluder for chimneys.
 The sheep sits just above the fireplace, filling the gap between the room and the chimney, stopping warm air from escaping up the chimney and cold air from coming into the room - must be sure you take the chimney sheep out before lighting the fire, and don’t put it back in until the fireplace is completely cold!

 You can pick up a Chimney Sheep for just £16, and fitting one could save you up to £74 per year, depending on where you live and the type of home you live in.

-Foiling behind your radiator can help your home stay cool in the summer and help keep it warm in the winter.
-In winter the foil can help reduce heat loss by up to 50%, by reflecting the heat back into the room rather than allowing it to escape through the external walls of your home.
-This ensures the room stays nice and warm so you don’t have to use as much energy.
-What’s better is that radiator foil can be picked up easily and cheaply from local hardware shops.
+Simply sticking foil behind your radiator can help your home stay cool in the summer and help keep it warm in the winter, when it can reduce heat loss by as much as 50%.
+It works by reflecting the heat back into the room rather than allowing it to escape through the external walls, which means you don’t have to use as much energy to keep your home warm.

-If draughts can come in from under our front doors, imagine how much heat we must lose through our letter boxes?
+If draughts can come in from under our front doors, imagine how much heat is lost through the box, particularly when the wind picks up.
 EcoFlap works to reduce heat loss and draughts through letter boxes by closing quickly after items are posted through and staying tightly shut even during windy weather.
-As a bonus, the EcoFlap has no springs or brushes, reducing the damage sometimes caused by traditional letter boxes to hands and post.

 Click here to run an energy price comparison, and see if you could be paying less for your gas and electricity.